Father of McGinley children tells mourners ‘now I know what heartbroken really means’

 “They could hardly catch their breath as they would tell us all about the chapter they had just read.
 I really need you both to understand the joy that their joy in your work gave us and how it moulded their sense of humour.”

+Mr McGinley said: “I have promises that I have to keep and this will drive me on.

+“I promised Carla a snowman, the place will be filled with snowmen every time it snows.”

-He also thanked the local community, emergency workers and neighbour and told them that “it will only be with your love, support, understanding and friendship that we as a family, McGinley and Morley, will get through this”.
+He also thanked the local community, emergency workers and neighbours and told them that “it will only be with you love, support, understanding and friendship that we as a family, McGinley and Morley will get through this”.

 Mr McGinley paid tribute to members of both families saying “thank you to my family, McGinley and Morley.
 My thoughts are with Conor, Darragh, and Carla’s Godparents and I thank you all for your love and support for your godchildren.”